SplinterSword/EduAgent/README.md

 Education is the foundation of progress, yet students and educators often struggle with processing and understanding complex educational materials efficiently.
 The challenge lies in effectively summarizing content, creating assessments, and finding relevant references - tasks that are time-consuming and require significant effort.

-EduAgent is an intelligent educational platform that leverages AI to transform how we learn and teach.
-By automating content summarization, quiz generation, and reference finding, EduAgent helps students grasp complex topics faster and assists educators in creating better learning materials.
+EduAssistant is an intelligent educational platform that leverages AI to transform how we learn and teach.
+By automating content summarization, quiz generation, and reference finding, EduAssistant helps students grasp complex topics faster and assists educators in creating better learning materials.

 ## Problem that I am trying to solve